fireblocks/fireblocks-agent/README.md

   - `cd examples/server`
   - `npm run build:docker`
   - `npm run start:docker`

+- Configure and run Fireblocks agent:
-- Copy `.env.prod` and name it `.env.{env}` for example `.env.dev9`
+- Copy `.env.prod` and name it `.env.{env-name}` (e.g. `.env.test`)
-- Edit your newly created `.env.{env}` file with the right config
+- Edit your newly created `.env.{env-name}` file with the right configuration
-- Start fireblocks agent with your desired env i.e `npm run start --env=prod`
+- Start the Fireblocks agent with your desired environment:
+  - `npm run start --env=env-name`

 ### Fireblocks Agent Environment Variables
-The fireblocks agent expect a configuration file (for production it's called `.env.prod`) with several parameters:
+The Fireblocks agent expect a configuration file (for production it's called `.env.prod`) with several parameters:
 * `MOBILE_GATEWAY_URL` - In production this value should be `https://mobile-api.fireblocks.io`
 * `CUSTOMER_SERVER_URL` - The client's custom server url
-* `CUSTOMER_SERVER_PULL_CADENCE` - Cadence of pulling messages status
+* `CUSTOMER_SERVER_PULL_CADENCE_MS` - Cadence of pulling messages status
-* `CUSTOMER_SERVER_AUTHORIZATION` - If exists, the fireblocks agent will send its value on the `Authorization` header for each request.
+* `CUSTOMER_SERVER_AUTHORIZATION` - If exists, the Fireblocks agent will send its value on the `Authorization` header for each request.
 The client can use it for authorizing the fireblocks agent or keep track on which agent is calling it
+* `SSL_CERT_PATH` - If exists, a path to a self-signed SSL certificate which will be used to validate the server certificate

 # About the Fireblocks Key Link Workspace